KangHyeonRHEE/Variation-based-Median-Filtering-Forensics/README.md

 It contains: Matlab code of the feature vector extraction will be uploaded soon.

-References[1] Kang Hyeon RHEE, "Median filtering detection using variation of neighboring line pairs for image forensics," Journal of Electronic Imaging, 25(5), 2016.Paper available at http://dx.doi.org/10.1117/1.JEI.25.5.053039
+References[1] Kang Hyeon RHEE, "Median filtering detection using variation of neighboring line pairs for image forensics," Journal of Electronic Imaging, 25(5), 2016.
+Paper available at http://dx.doi.org/10.1117/1.JEI.25.5.053039

 How to Cite